 Americans for Affordable Products (AAP)

-The International Housewares Association is working with the Americans for Affordable Products (AAP), a growing coalition of more than 100 businesses and trade associations that represents millions of American jobs, to provide information on the Border Adjustment Tax or BAT.
+The International Housewares Association has joined Americans for Affordable Products (AAP), a growing coalition of more than 100 businesses and trade associations that represents millions of American jobs, to stop the Border Adjustment Tax or BAT.

-AAP is running a national campaign to mobilize manufacturers, retailers and consumers to show lawmakers that a discriminatory tax on imports will result in their constituents paying higher prices for everyday items such as housewares, food, gas, clothing and medicine, and should not be included in tax reform.
+AAP is running a national campaign to mobilize consumers and show lawmakers that a discriminatory tax on imports will result in their constituents paying higher prices for everyday items such as food, gas, clothing and medicine, and should not be included in tax reform.

 According to the National Retail Federation, upon passage, the BAT will cost American families as much as $1,700.
 Middle class and low-income families who have seen their wages stagnate in recent years would bear the brunt of this new tax because they spend a larger share of their income on tradeable goods that would be hit by the BAT.

 IHA members with questions about the BAT or the Americans for Affordable Products should contact Phil Brand, at firstname.lastname@example.org

 Background on Proposition 65: